 6.2 Hardness

-The vickers hardness of the finished instrument shall be within the range of 400 to 450 HV, when tested in accordance with IS 1501 (Part 1).
+The vickers hardness of the finished instrument shall be within the range of 400 HV to 450 HV, when tested in accordance with IS 1501 (Part 1).

 7 TESTS

 7.1 Performance Test

 Clamp the middle portion of the curette in a suitable vice so that each end projects about 40 mm from the vice in the horizontal plane.
 Apply a force of 40 N (4 kgf approx.) gradually from the working end at a distance of 15 mm from the tip.
 Similarly apply the force at the other end through the same distance.
 On completion of the test on both sides, the curette shalt show no sign of damage or permanent set.